GShabanov/RunAsPCore/README.md

-# Run As PCore - Setting a threads for Denuvo
+# Run As PCore - Setting threads for Denuvo

 ## Description
 Due to a bug within Denuvo protection, it does not correctly recognize processor cores.